MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/cli.md

 - Text serialization ([Kiota default](https://github.com/microsoft/kiota-serialization-text-dotnet))
 - Multipart serialization ([Kiota default](https://github.com/microsoft/kiota-serialization-multipart-dotnet))

-For this tutorial, you will use the default implementations.
+For this tutorial, use the default implementations.

 Run the following commands to get the required dependencies.